ineslucas/ineslucas/README.md

 🧠 My curiosity led me to various sectors - 2 years of experience in public sector (EU), finance, social impact consulting, FMCG and student focused services. 👩🏻‍💻 My experience at the EU was hands-on, encompassing creative work, project management, EU policy, Venture Capital, SME financing and how to craft stories.

-🏄‍♀️ Built Surf the Job, a student-focused start-up with no-code.
+🏄‍♀️ Built Surf the Job, a youth employment and upskilling focused start-up with no-code.

-🛠️ Fell in love with building so I learnt proper Full Stack Development and completed a Le Wagon bootcamp, where I learnt Ruby on Rails, Git, CSS, HTML, JavaScript, SQL, Figma.
+🛠️ Fell in love with building so I learnt proper Full Stack Development  by completing a Le Wagon bootcamp, where I learnt Ruby on Rails, Git, CSS, HTML, JavaScript, SQL, Figma.

 🌍 Currently based in Lisbon.
 Previously Luxembourg, Norway, Canada, Thailand and Netherlands.